zhangfisher/voerka-i18n/docs_new/en/guide/advanced/dynamic-add.md

 ###  `scope.id` Parameter

-** Important: Why pass `scope.id` parameters to the server? ** In a multi-package environment, each library or package has a ** Unique ID ** `name` field that, according to the specifications for multi-package/library development, is used `package.json` by default.
+**Important: Why pass `scope.id` parameters to the server?** In a multi-package environment, each library or package has a **Unique ID** `name` field that, according to the specifications for multi-package/library development, is used `package.json` by default.

-** For example **：
+**For example**：

 - Applications `A` that rely on packages/libraries `X`, `Y`, `Z` and `A/X/Y/Z` are used `voerkiai18n` as a multilingual solution
 - When the application is started, `A/X/Y/Z` an `i18nScope` instance will be created, `id` and `A/X/Y/Z` then these `i18nScope` instances will be registered in the global `voerkaI18n` instance (see the introduction of multi-database linkage for details).
 - If the application `A` configuration supports `zh` `en` two languages, when the application is to switch to a `de` language, Then it's not just `A` the application itself that needs to switch to the `de` language, but also the libraries it depends on `de`.
 But the libraries `X`, `Y`, and `Z` may or may not support `de` the language themselves.
 If not, you will also need to request a translation language for the library from the server.
 Therefore, when you make a request to the server, you need to bring `scope.id` it with you, so that the server can prepare the corresponding language packages for the application `A` and the dependent libraries `X`, `Y`, `Z` respectively.

-** According to this mechanism, if your application uses any third-party library, as long as the third-party library also uses voerkai18n as a multilingual solution, you can do it `增加语言支持` `打语言包补丁` yourself without the support of the original developer. **
+**According to this mechanism, if your application uses any third-party library, as long as the third-party library also uses voerkai18n as a multilingual solution, you can do it `Add language support`,`Apply language pack patches` yourself without the support of the original developer.**

 ### Cache language packs